xizon/fullstack-nextjs-app-template/README.md

 >
 > **NOTE**:
 >
-> If **Ctrl+C** does not work to terminate the container, please add the following code in the server file such as Express, and use the following command to temporarily run the container
+> If **Ctrl+C** does not work to terminate the container, please add the following code in the server file such as Express, and use the following command to temporarily run the container.
+Access [Specify an init process](https://docs.docker.com/engine/reference/run/#specify-an-init-process)
 >
 > ```js
 > // Stop running node in docker with Ctrl+C sends the SIGINT signal.